pengfei-xue/pengfei-xue.github.io/_posts/devnotes/spark.markdown

 [datetime range filter in PySpark SQL](http://stackoverflow.com/questions/31407461/datetime-range-filter-in-pyspark-sql)

+## '0000-00-00 00:00:00' can not be represented as java.sql.Timestamp error

+You can use this JDBC URL directly in your data source configuration:

+    jdbc:mysql://yourserver:3306/yourdatabase?zeroDateTimeBehavior=convertToNull

 ## Apache Spark: map vs mapPartitions?

 What's the difference between an RDD's map and mapPartitions method?